 Although copyright enforcement is a component of the work conducted by this office, our expanded mission is to educate the Mason community about copyright and related issues.
 Class lectures, online tutorials, handouts, and this website are used to deliver current information affecting the interpretation and use of copyright in higher education.
 Now a part of the Scholarly Communication and Copyright Office, we function within Mason Publishing Group of the University Libraries.

-To learn more about copyright, please contact the CRO for individual consultations and to request class or general presentations about basic copyright; file sharing; the use of media and images in assignments, the classroom, and on websites; retention of author rights; and proprietary content in online courses.
+To learn more about copyright, please contact the CO for individual consultations and to request class or general presentations about basic copyright; file sharing; the use of media and images in assignments, the classroom, and on websites; retention of author rights; and proprietary content in online courses.
 Requests for secondary school or organization presentations are welcome, as well.

 Disclaimer: The Scholarly Communication and Copyright Office is not part of University Counsel and is not legal counsel to the university or to any members of the university community.
 A mission of the SCCO is to provide information and education services to help members of the community better address their needs.
 The information received from the SCCO is not legal advice.
 Individuals and organizations should consult their own attorneys.